-The repeated wetting and drying cycles have caused irreversible structural changes that significantly reduced the soil's undrained shear strength and elastic modulus.
-Previous studies have reported similar findings [3-7 & 10-12].
+The repeated wetting and drying cycles caused irreversible structural changes that significantly reduced the soil's undrained shear strength and elastic modulus.
+Previous studies have reported similar findings [5-9,12-14].
 Understanding the effective shear strength of clayey soil is crucial for assessing the long-term stability of foundations, slopes, and other engineering projects.
 It can also help in predicting future stability and safety warnings.
 Our research revealed that the effective angle of internal friction of the soil significantly decreased with increasing wetting and drying cycles.
 In contrast, the effective cohesion of the soil remained relatively unaffected.
 Fewer studies have been reported on the drained/effective shear strength of soil influenced by wetting and drying cycles, and contradictory findings are present in the literature.
-For instance, Zhou et al. [36] found that the internal friction angle fluctuates within a narrow range, while the reduction in cohesion is the primary cause of shear strength degradation during wd cycles.
-Zhu et al. [39] and Khan et al. [9] reported a decrease in both cohesion and angle of internal friction of soil with wd cycles for expansive soils.
-Hafhouf et al. [40] reported a significant reduction in cohesion but an increase in the angle of internal friction of Sebkha soil with wd cycles.
+For instance, Zhou et al. [38] found that the internal friction angle fluctuates within a narrow range, while the reduction in cohesion is the primary cause of shear strength degradation during wd cycles.
+Zhu et al. [41] and Khan et al. [11] reported a decrease in both cohesion and angle of internal friction of soil with wd cycles for expansive soils.
+Hafhouf et al. [44] reported a significant reduction in cohesion but an increase in the angle of internal friction of Sebkha soil with wd cycles.
 The deterioration of soil shear strength due to wetting and drying cycles results from interactions across multiple levels.
 The accumulation of damage at the microscopic level is manifested in the formation and propagation of cracks at the mesoscopic level.
 The structural degradation triggered by the microscopic and mesoscopic levels eventually causes a decline in the macroscopic mechanical performance of the soil with increasing wd cycles.
 These three levels are interconnected, influencing each other and progressing step by step, collectively constituting the complex mechanism of structural response in soils under the influence of wetting and drying cycles.

-Crack formation in soils is a significant problem in earth-based infrastructure and other disciplines [41,42].
+Crack formation in soils is a significant problem in earth-based infrastructure and other disciplines [45,46].
 Shrinkage cracks can cause severe damage to the serviceability of earth-based infrastructure.
 In recent years, significant effort has been directed to better analyse ground and climate interactions as applicable to a range of earth-based structures.
 It is essential to mention that different soil types will likely present different results under wetting and drying cycles.
-Clay minerals present in the soil can differ considerably in several properties, such as specific surface area and shape of the minerals, which will influence the clay particle dynamics under wetting and drying [43].
+Clay minerals present in the soil can differ considerably in several properties, such as specific surface area and shape of the minerals, which will influence the clay particle dynamics under wetting and drying [47].
 For example, we would expect less severe changes in the soil structure due to the wetting and drying cycles for sandy soils compared to clayey soils, as investigated in our work.
 This means the impact of wetting and drying cycles on the performance of earth-based structures depends on the soil type and mineralogy.
+Further, the magnitude and rate of soil shrinkage and swelling during wetting and drying cycles are influenced by the stress state.
+The soil samples in a free state (as in our study) swell more than soil samples under stress upon wetting.
+Additionally, the shrinkage of soil samples during drying is a nonlinear process, and it is influenced by the stress state as well [48].
+Chiu and Ng et al. [49] demonstrated that soil samples under stress exhibit greater shrinkage than those in an unstressed state at a given suction.
+Therefore, the stress state under which wetting and drying of soil samples occurs should be considered when interpreting soil behaviour [48].